 He has lived in California for the past 18 years, with frequent visits to Mali to see his family.
 Because he speaks fluent French, English and Bambara (native language of Mali), he can talk to everybody and negotiate all situations.
 Like Claudia, Barou makes instant friends everywhere he goes!

 Unfortunately it is now unsafe for tourists to travel to Mali, which is a fascinating country, but the Islamist terrorist groups have made it impossible.
-Many people who traveled with him in Mali have remarked how happy they are that they went before the problems started, and how sad they are for the country’s present status.
+Many people who traveled with him in Mali have remarked how happy they are that they went before the problems started.
 Hopefully Barou will be able to lead tours there some time in the future.
 See the Mali Photo Gallery if you are interested in the county.

 Gerardo is a Latin American expert and BTSA Tour Assistant.
 “Retiring” from a long stint in the food industry, he decided he wanted to do something creative.
 A couple of years of art school were an inspiration, but ultimately he decided barbering was his thing!
 Now when he’s not traveling with BTSA, he buzzes interesting designs, and fades into his customers’ hair.

 A native Californian, Gerardo also speaks Spanish, thanks to his Mexican heritage.
 So in Peru, or Bolivia or Argentina, he’ll translate and help you order your steak the right way, or decide how much you should pay for a weaving.
 Gerardo is an excellent photographer with such a friendly, unassuming way about him that his subjects are always pleased to be photographed by him.